jinnaiyuu/jinnaiyuu.github.io/index.md

 - 2017 Ichiko Memorial Award (ja), Graduate School of Arts and Sciences, University of Tokyo (2017) (summa cum laude)
 - Sep.
 2013~Aug.
 2016 Resident assistant for international students at Univeristy of Tokyo International lodge, Komaba lodge
-- Reviewer of International Conference of Machine Learning (2019).
+- Reviewer of International Conference of Machine Learning (2019), Neural Information Processing Systems (2019), AAAI Conference on Artificial Intelligence (2020).
 - Reviewer of Journal of Machine Learning Research.
 - Reviewer of Journal of Artificial Intelligence Research.